Phxstick/acnicoy/data/help/quick-start.md

 currently selected language.
 You build up a vocabulary using the "Word" button at the top, which lets you enter foreign words along with their translations.

-Acnicoy will periodically schedule your vocabulary items for review according to a customizable [SRS system](help#Components#SRS).
+Acnicoy will schedule your vocabulary items for review according to a customizable [spaced repetition system](help#Components#SRS).
 To test yourself on those items, click the "Test" button on the side bar (which displays the amount of items that are ready to be reviewed).

 If you are learning several languages, you can switch to another language by clicking the button located in the top left corner of the window.